 Flax Alters Gut Bacteria, Reduces Insulin Resistance

-Yes, most of us know by now that flaxseeds (Linum usitatissimum L.) are healthy.
-Mostly we think of how flax provides good fiber.
+Yes, most of us know by now that flax is healthy.
+Mostly we think of how flax (Linum usitatissimum L.) provides good fiber.

 And yes, flax does provide some good fiber – at a significant 30 percent dietary fiber – but flax goes far deeper than just fiber.